AGE-RELATED

 A diagnosis of AMD can be scary

 Fortunately, AMD is generally a slow moving condition, and most people have an early form.
-This buys time to make positive lifestyle changes such as improving diet, exercise habits, and adding ocular nutrition products to help maintain eyesight.
+This buys time to make positive lifestyle changes such as improving diet, exercise habits, and adding macular degeneration supplements and other vitamins to improve eyesight.

 AMD Genetic Testing